 When possible, it’s best to choose to run your ethernet cable into a basement or crawlspace instead of drilling through an insulated wall.
 In both basements and crawlspaces, plumbing and electrical lines are easy to find and avoid.
-This also allows you to run the cable along the basement ceiling or crawlspace, then up into the wall in whatever room you choose.
+This also allows you to run the cable along the basement ceiling or crawlspace, then up and along the wall in whatever room you choose.

 Drill a Hole for Ethernet Cable

 Once you have chosen a place to drill the hole, use a ½-inch (13 mm) drill bit at least 12 inches (30 cm) long to drill a hole through the exterior wall.
 If you are running the ethernet cable directly from the exterior into a room in your home, it’s best to drill from inside.
 That way, you can pinpoint the location where the cable will enter your home.